Kyusung4698/PoE-Overlay/README.md

 1. Head over to [Releases](https://github.com/Kyusung4698/PoE-Overlay/releases) and download the latest zip
 2. Extract zip
 3. Run `poe-overlay.exe`
-4. Wait until you can see `POE Overlay 0.2.0` in the bottom left corner
+4. Wait until you can see `POE Overlay 0.3.0` in the bottom left corner
 5. Hit `f7` and set `Language` and `League` to meet your game settings
 6. Start PoE

 #### Shortcuts

+You can change these shortcuts in the user settings menu.

 |Shortcut   |Description
 |---        |---
 | `ctrl+d`  | Displays the item in a frame and evaluates the price.
-You can open poe.trade on click of the currency value.
+You can open poe.trade on click of the currency value
-| `ctrl+t`  | '' same as above '' but displays the item translated in english.
+| `ctrl+t`  | '' same as above '' but displays the item translated in english
-| `f7`      | Opens user settings
+| `f7`      | Opens the user settings menu
 | `f8`      | Exits overlay

 ## Developer